junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > Castiel put the preacher to sleep just like he did to Bobby when he first met Dean.
 Dean barely had time to turn to him and gasp before he was snatched by the collar and steered into the dark back alley.
 >
 > Dean's steps stumbled by the angel's push.
-And he didn't even have time to protest when Cas shoved him to the dirty brick wall.
+And he didn't even have time to protest when Castiel shoved him to the dirty brick wall.
 >
 > Fury turned into rage, then frenzy, then frantic wrath.
 Cas's fist punched into Dean's cheek mercilessly, knocking him over.
 Blood streamed down from his broken nose in an instant.
 >
 > Dean groaned, choking out, "What, are you crazy?"
 But he was no match to an angel, let alone an outrageous one.
+He didn't even bother to block the hit -- not that would be of any help anyway.
 >
 > Castiel hauled him up by the collar, growling into his face.
 "I rebelled for this?!
 So that you could surrender to them?"
 >
-> The punches made his ears buzzing, and Dean smelled the blood.
+> The punches made his ears buzzing, and Dean smelled blood.
 The image of Castiel's face flashed before his eyes so quickly that his mind was having trouble catching up with the words he was hearing.
 Only that Castiel was very, very pissed.
 So pissed that it looked like, without a doubt, Cas could kill him just by beating him hard enough.
 >
 > The realization made Dean flinch.
 He'd never think he'd be killed by Cas, not after he started knowing him -- got his ass kicked by an angel, quite likely, but not by Cas.
 >
 > "Cas!
 Please!"
-Dean yelled, out of instinct.
+Dean yelled, out of survival instinct.
 >
 > But the beating didn't stop.
 Two more punches landed.
 And Dean could taste the sweet metal taste on his tongue, more blood dripping from the corner of his lips.
+His nose must be broken, his eyes had trouble opening, and his head buzzed with pain.
+The pain somehow cleared his mind a little, helped Dean focus a little more on the angel's face.
 >
 > Castiel dragged him by the arms, knocking his back to the other side of the wall.
 Dean heard the bones on his back cracking from the impact.
 The angel was incredibly strong, and undoubtedly not really caring if any of it would hurt him for real -- or maybe, that was exactly his intention.
-Maybe after that banishing spell Dean sent his way, Cas finally decided to stand back on Heaven's side.
+Maybe after that banishing spell Dean sent his way, Cas finally decided to stand back on Heaven's side, punishing Dean for everything he's done to him, for everything Cas lost because of Dean.
 >
 > Dean's hands were trapped between their bodies, couldn't quite be useful to push Cas away, or protect himself from another blow.
 So instead, they clutched around the angel's trench coat, pulling himself closer to the angel.
 The sensation of the familiar fabric grounded him.
-He was intimidated, but not entirely scared.
+He was intimidated, but not entirely scared -- it felt right: if he had to die, what's the better way to die in the hand of his friend, in the hand of the angel who saved him from Hell?
+It felt right, and perfect, and Destiny.
+Dean stopped fighting, just looking at him now, waiting for the inevitable to happen.
 >
 > "I gave everything for you!
 And this is what you give to me?!"
 Cas roared at him, his face merely three inches away.
 More pure fury glowed from his eyes like his angel grace was radiating.
 >
 > Dean was dazed, and pressed to the wall motionless.
 So funny that this seemed to become a familiar posture between them, almost exactly like last year before Cas's death, before Cas lost everything and got cast out of Heaven, all because of him.
 So he really had every right to be white-hot furious.
+And Dean deserved every punch, every punishment, and eventually, the end of his life. *Karma is a bitch, but the bitch sometimes is right.*
 >
 > Dean stared at him in the eyes, the speed of the physical world seemed to slow down as his mind got distracted.
 Cas was so full of rightful rage, finally looking like a full-on biblical righteous angel, but also so pained, so torn-apart, so desperate, so very very human.
 >